Classic Japanese Gyudon (牛丼) – Beef and Onion Rice Bowl

 What Type of Rice to Use

 Choosing the right type of rice can be confusing, especially with so many varieties available.
-In Japanese cooking, however, Japanese short-grain or medium-grain rice is almost always the go-to choice.
+In Japanese cooking, however, Japanese short-grain or medium-grain rice is pretty much always the go-to choice.

 Print